 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such chrysanthemum flowers are thought to target the Liver and the Lung.
+As such Ju Hua is thought to target the Liver and the Lung.
 In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 The water extracts of of Harng Jyur (Chrysanthemum morifolium Ramat) from four varieties showed strong antioxidant activity.1